Visiting the school

 - Parents should telephone the school office to book and appointment to be shown around the school.
-All parents are shown around by the Principal or a senior member of staff.
+All parents are shown around by the Head Teacher or a senior member of staff.
 We also have several Open Days each year (the dates of which appear in the local press and on our web site).

 - Parents who wish to apply for a place for their child should complete an Application for Registration form and return it, along with the £50 registration fee, to the school office.
 The registration fee is non-refundable.

 - Applications for registration should be submitted as early as possible to avoid disappointment.

 - The Application for Registration will be considered by the Principal after meeting with the parents and assessing the pupil.
 If the application is successful the school office will send the parent an offer of a place.

 - Parents should accept this offer by signing the Acceptance Form and returning it to the school office along with a Deposit of £200.
 This Deposit will be deducted from the first terms fees but is otherwise non-refundable.

 - After an offered place has been accepted the Parents will be sent a booklet containing information for new parents and an invitation to visit the School to meet his/her new teacher and fellow pupils.